dataliterate/design-studio-kit/README.md

+(Please note: this document is still work in progress)

 # Design Studio Kit

 **Why we do design studio, how we do it, what we learned and the material we use.**